heig-presentium/.github/profile/README.md

 - [Meta][repo-meta]: Repository containing the project's documentation and general information.
 - [App][repo-app]: The main frontend application for teachers, its API and business model classes, as well as the Rasbperry Pi interface.
+- [Infrastructure][repo-infra]: The infrastructure as code of the project, deploying the dashboard application and required services on AWS.
 - [Operating System][repo-os] (OS): The operating system running on the Raspberry Pi.
 - [Landing][repo-landing]: The landing page for the project.